h8130084/travelpage/README.md

 I therefore changed the design to have tabs so the user can select the type of search.
 This allowed the user to choose a specific search rather than be provided with information they may not want.
 It also allowed a bigger number of places in the search result for each location.

 The CSS across the whole site has been amended on a number of ocassions.
+This was mainly due to trial and error of assessing the how the website looked acrsoss multiple devices.
 After feedback on my previous project I havd decided with a 2 colour website rather than a host of colours.

-When testing the final website I realised that users were able to deselect thier option which would mean there was no option selected and the search would not run correctyl.
-Therefore I have added in JS to stop the user being able to deselect thier option so the user will always have one and only one check box selected for thier search.
+When testing the final website I realised that users were able to deselect thier option which would mean there was no option selected and the search would not run correctly.
+Therefore I have added code to the map2.js file to stop the user being able to deselect any option so the user will always have one and only one check box selected for thier search.
+This works becuase I previously anticipated the error that a user was able to select multiple boxes and when the website first loads up there was no box selceted.
+As I had previosuly anticipated these issues and addressed them it meant the additonal code was an add on to the features designed to stop the website being used incorrectly.

 I had many trial by error attmeptes at getting the JavaScript code to run correctly on the majority of the of the functionality of the code.

 # Deployment

 The deployment was complted through github

 # Credits and media

 * I have used google maps API documentation to help implement the map functionality and the search bar which has been used thouhgout the map2.js file
 * I used w3school website for assistnace with learning how to incorperate a sticky nav bar
 * I used google fonts to style the font on the page
 * I used mockflow to make a wireframe for the intiail planning and idea phase

 # Acknowledgement

-The inspiration for this project came from the goolgem aps documentaton and other travel search websites such as expedia.
+The inspiration for this project came from the google maps API documentaton and other travel search websites such as expedia.